sohhamm/employee-management-system/EmployeePanel.md

         - From Time
         - To Time ( Difference between From Time and To Time can be Max 2 hours, else a alert will come to asking user to break the task further to subtasks and mention each subtask's From Time and To Time )
     - ThThise Form will be Repeatable
-    - Meaning there will be an Add Another Task Button using which the above 3 inputs can be repeated and more tasks can be added.
+    - Meaning there will be an Add Another Task Button using which the above mentioned inputs can be repeated and more tasks can be added.
     - Update Button will save the tasks in the backend (Automatically for Today's Date).
     - If User presses fill the form again and presses update, the previous tasks will get replaced by the ewly filled tasks.